-In order to ensure programmes continue to meet their academic and professional aims and objectives, Heads of Programme are required to prepare an Annual Monitoring Report (AMR).
+In order to ensure programmes continue to meet their academic and professional aims and objectives, Director of Content are required to prepare an Annual Monitoring Report (AMR).
 The reports include module feedback as well as external examiner reports and responses.
-They are reviewed at Faculty and Institutional level, and are published on the University intranet under the Quality webpage where student are able to view these.
+They are reviewed at Faculty and Institutional level, and are published on the University intranet where students are able to view these.